akadidas/Facial-Keypoint-Detection/README.md

-# Project Instructions
+# Project Description

-The project is broken up into a few main parts in four Python notebooks, only Notebooks 2 and 3 (and the models.py file) will be graded:
+The project is broken up into a few main parts in four Python notebooks:

 **Notebook 1** : Loading and Visualizing the Facial Keypoint Data